mctools/simplebuild-dgcode/doc/source/matcookbook.rst

 -----------------

-Although some support materials are more complicated (e.g. kapton, steel, ...), many support materials (e.g. aluminium, cobber, titanium, vanadium, alumina) can for the most part be suitably modelled as singled-phased polycrystalline materials under the powder-approximation using NCrystal -- thus enabling modelling of thermal neutron physics with features like Bragg diffraction and
+Although some support materials are more complicated (e.g. kapton, steel, ...), many support materials (e.g. aluminium, copper, titanium, vanadium, alumina) can for the most part be suitably modelled as singled-phased polycrystalline materials under the powder-approximation using NCrystal -- thus enabling modelling of thermal neutron physics with features like Bragg diffraction and